-In the steamy heat of New York in June, a tub of yogurt might as well be dinner on its own, but if you're willing to be a hair more ambitious, yogurt's one of the most versatile ingredients you can hold onto in your kitchen.
-Leaping from sweet to savory in a single bound, marinating meat and topping grilled vegetables, yogurt more than earns its place as a kitchen mainstay, whether you're buying the plain stuff, something fancy, or making it yourself.
+Yogurt's one of the most versatile ingredients you can hold onto in your kitchen.
+Leaping from sweet to savory in a single bound, marinating meat and topping grilled vegetables, it more than earns its place as a cooking mainstay, whether you're buying the plain stuff, something fancy, or making it yourself.

 What can you do with all that yogurt?
 Let me count the ways.

 Put it On Every Damn Thing You Grill

 Whether you're grilling eggplant, cabbage (trust), or lamb, pretty much everything that comes off the grill can use some acidity and creaminess to wake up all the smoke and char.
 A smear of yogurt, done up with some lemon and herbs for good measure, is as easy a sauce as they come.
 If you're willing to go a little further, make some yogurt relish for burgers with chunks of feta, tomato, and cucumber.

 While we're at it, make a double batch of that yogurt sauce, because it has more work to do.
 In my kitchen, a mix of Greek yogurt or labne, some funky, oniony asafoetida, lemon juice, and dill are both salad dressing and roasted vegetable topper.
 Try mixing yogurt with curry powder and spoon it over lentil soup, or toss in some cumin and drizzle it over eggplant and chickpeas.
 For quick weeknight dinners, I finish poached or baked salmon with a dollop of dill-yogurt sauce or a refreshing mixture of yogurt, herbs, and cucumber.